jmfieldman/Cadmium/README.md

 The ```options```  argument flows through to the options passed in addPersistentStoreWithType: on the NSPersistentStoreCoordinator.

+You can pass nil to the sqliteFilename parameter to create an NSInMemoryStoreType database.

 ### Querying

 Cadmium offers a chained query mechanism.
 This can be used to query objects from the main thread (for read-only purposes), or from inside a transaction.